alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 #### Open connections

 How many open connections there are to your database.
-Unexpectedly high values may indicate problems with your apps' connection management, or that you need to upgrade your service plan.
-Unexpectedly low values may indicate the database is unavailable, or that your apps cannot connect to the database.
+If the values are unexpectedly high, you may need to optimise how your app connects to the database, or upgrade your service plan.
+Unexpectedly low values may indicate the database is unavailable, or your apps cannot connect to the database.

-#### Available Memory
+#### Available memory

-How much memory the virtual machine your database is running on has remaining.
-Persistently low values may indicate you need to optimise your database queries or upgrade your service plan.
+How much memory the virtual machine your database is running on has left.
+If values are persistently low, you may need to optimise your database queries, or upgrade your service plan.

 #### Read and write operations per second

 How many read and write operations per second (IOPS) your database is performing per second.
 Databases have a limit of 3 IOPS per gigabyte of database hard disk space.
 This limit applies to the sum of the read and write operations.

 For example, a 100 gigabyte database has a 300 IOPS limit.
 If your database is close to its IOPS limit, you can upgrade your service plan.

 See the [documentation on Amazon RDS database instance storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#CHAP_Storage.IO.Credits) for more information.

 ### Metrics definitions - Redis

-Redis is an open source in-memory data store.

 #### CPU utilisation